PaffcioStudio/Minecraft-Alpha-1.1.1/README.md

 # Minecraft Alpha A1.1.1 Setup Script

-This is a Python script designed to set up and prepare the environment for running **Minecraft Alpha 1.1.1**.
+This is a Python script designed to set up and prepare the environment for running **Minecraft Alpha 1.1.1 with fix no gray screen**.

 ## Features